Alexandrite Engagement Rings: Meaning, Durability, and Types

 • Share:

 Alexandrite is a relatively new gemstone.
-It was discovered in Russia in the 1830’s.
+It was discovered in the Ural Mountains of Russia in the 1830’s.
 At first, the miners mistook the stone for emeralds, because of it’s deep green hue, and because they were mining for emeralds at the time.
 It wasn’t until the light changed and the stone changed to purple that they realized they had discovered an entirely new gemstone.
+The stone’s most captivating feature is its ability to change color depending on the light source: it appears green in daylight or fluorescent light and transforms to red or purplish-red under incandescent light.
+This phenomenon, known as the “alexandrite effect,” makes it highly prized among gem lovers.
 It was named “alexandrite” after Alexander the II, the Tzar of Russia, and was especially revered because it’s red and green color matched the colors of Imperial Russia.

 Both The Margo and The Katy feature alexandrite center stones with diamond accents.